29 October 2024

 In his book, Foster pointed out how some of us balk at doing something till we master it to some degree.
 Correctly, he points out prayer doesn’t quite work like that: It’s not something we master.
 The “prayer warriors” might imagine they’e mastered it, but all they’ve really done is learned how to make themselves sound impressive.

 Once we’re in proper control of our emotions, God recognizes this, and floods us with all the right emotions.
 It’ll be awesome.
 Meanwhile, trust him to do that once we’re ready.
 Shut ’em off.
 This way we can stop worrying about how amateurish and stumbling we sound.
 God doesn’t care at all about that.
-He’s just pleased we’re praying.
+He’s just happy we’re praying.

 Practice.
 Lots of practice!
 It makes us more comfortable with our prayer lives.
 Take every opportunity to pray.
 Chat with God about the stuff you’re thinking, the stuff you wanna do, your worries, your dreams, and so forth.
 Talk to God about all the same dumb small talk you do with your friends: Weather, TV shows, football games.
 Seriously.
 God actually doesn’t mind talking about that stuff with us.
 It’s fellowship, and fellowship builds relationship.
 And gets us comfortable with prayer.